stefanotorresi/suse-sap-monitoring-quickstart/README.md

 ### 3.4.
 Configuring Grafana

 A sample configuration file is provided at `/etc/grafana/grafana.ini`.
-Default values will work OOTB.
+Default values works without changes.

-Datasources must be added to let Grafana query the underlying Prometheus and Loki servers.
+Data sources must be added to let Grafana query the underlying Prometheus and Loki servers:

-Here is an example to be put in  `/etc/grafana/provisioning/datasources/datasources.yml`.
+The following example uses the public monitoring server IP to access Prometheus.
+This is done to let Grafana correctly expose hyperlinks to the Prometheus query debug panel:

+<details><summary>/etc/grafana/provisioning/datasources/datasources.yml</summary>

 ```yaml
 apiVersion: 1